ticky/jessicastokes.net/readme.md

 ## Copyright

-Site content is Copyright Geoff Stokes.
+Site content is Copyright Jessica Stokes.
 You may not reuse anything without my permission.